iotrvc/Project3/README.md

 // This #include statement was automatically added by the Particle IDE.
 #include "Adafruit_DHT_Particle.h"
 #include "blynk.h"

-// Example testing sketch for various DHT humidity/temperature sensors
+//Temp / Humditity using DHT11 sensor
-// Written by ladyada, public domain
+// Written by Chuck Konkol public domain

 #define DHTPIN D2     // what pin we're connected to